nicosharpe/professional-readme-generator/README.md

 # professional-readme-generator
-A generator for a professional looking ReadME file.
+A generator for a professional looking README file.
 Simply answer the questions and the document will build itself.